Whojo/French-Expression/README.md

 # French-Expression

 To learn anything, I use an application nammed Anki.
-This application is based on two element which help you to memorize anything : Spaced repetition and Flash Card.
+This application is based on two elements which help you to memorize anything : Spaced repetition and Flash Card.

 A flash card is a "Card" on which you have a question on one size and the answer on the other size.
 The concept is pretty basic, but using it push you to revise in a active manner which help you to memorize faster.
 Moreover, ask question about a topic is one of the best way to achor deeper your knowledge into your mind.